 Final Verdict of Our Horizon 7.0 AT Treadmill Review

 Overall, the Horizon 7.0 AT is very similar to the Sole F63, which we know very well and think is a great treadmill.
-It’s a solid budget option for under $1,000 that also offers a sizable deck for running or walking.
+It’s a solid budget option for around $1,000 that also offers a sizable deck for running or walking.

 RELATED: Best Treadmill for Walking